Harini0309/Harini0309/README.md

 - 💼 Currently pursuing my Under Graduate degree in the stream of "Artificial Intelligence and Data Science"

-- ❤️ I love working with data and ML algorithoms
+- ❤️ I love working with data

 - 💬 Ask me about anything [here](hariniselvaraj03@gmail.com)